 Current Account is used by small and big companies for their receipts, payments, deposits transactions.
 After old currency has been withdrawn by Central Government of India, huge deposits are being made into current accounts.
 Source of these deposits have to be submitted by companies to Income Tax officials.
-There is no Current account cash deposit limit as of now.
-All current accounts that have cash deposits above Rs.12,50,000 (Twelve lakh Fifty thousand) after demonetization will eb checked by Income tax department.
+There is no Current account cash deposit limit today as of now.
+All current accounts that have cash deposits above Rs.12,50,000 (Twelve lakh Fifty thousand) after demonetization will be checked by Income tax department.

 It is a usual fact that there are more than one current account in name of a person or company.
 Recently withdrawal limit in Current account has been fixed.
-After demonetisation withdrawal amount from current accounts was just Rs.20000.
+After demonetization withdrawal amount from current accounts was just Rs.20000.
 Now it has been increased to Rs.50,000.
 Along with this a deposit limit on Current accounts has been set by Reserve bank of India.
 Central Board of Direct Taxes has ordered that all details regarding Current accounts that has deposits exceeding specified amount will be checked.
 Sources of these cash deposits will have to be furnished by current account holders, when Income Tax department raises questions.